 - containing hazardous or aggressive materials, such as high voltage parts or acids in chemical processes

-There are many other advantages to using infrared thermometers compared to those methods where direct contact is required and for many industries temperature is an important variable in terms of product quality, manufacturing efficiency and as a diagnostic tool in maintenance processes.
+There are many other advantages to using an infrared thermometer compared to those methods where direct contact is required and for many industries temperature is an important variable in terms of product quality, manufacturing efficiency and as a diagnostic tool in maintenance processes.

 Coming in a range of shapes and sizes and with a variety of features, there are numerous factors to consider when purchasing a digital pyrometer subject to its intended application.
 Recent innovations and advances in technology have only broadened their scope of professional application even further, while also lowering the cost and widening their appeal to a completely new group of users.